South Sudan opposition leader returns to meet with president

 The delegation is expected to encourage progress in the peace deal signed a year ago but fraught with delays.

+Both Kiir and Machar will meet with the delegation Sunday, government spokesman Michael Makuei said.

-The opposition has said Machar won't return to form the government by the Nov.
+The opposition has said Machar won't return to South Sudan for good to form the government by the Nov.
 12 deadline unless security arrangements are in place.

 The U.S. has said it will reevaluate its relationship with South Sudan if that deadline is missed.